VMBoehm/PAE/README.md

 -*ImageCorruptionMNIST-noise.ipynb*

 ## Trained Models
-The trained models that were used to obtain the submitted results can be obtained from.
+The trained models that were used to obtain the submitted results can be obtained from https://zenodo.org/record/3889319.
 For anonymization, all paths have been changed to relative paths, expecting that the modules are unzipped in the PAE directory.
 If done otherwise, the module paths (params['module_path']) has to be adapated.

 ## Figure and Table Index
 - Fig.2 and Table 1 use modules in `modules/fmnist/class-1/latent_size32/`, and notebooks *FIDScore_and_Reconstruction_Error-X.ipynb*.